 We aim to work with local suppliers and businesses as much as possible – whether it is being one of the first customers of Saffron Ice Cream, or getting our printing, coffee, design etc locally, or whether it is working with local sponsors.
 Croucher Needham sponsored two screenings of Frozen sing along last November which sold out so quickly that they sponsored two more – and these also sold out within a matter of hours.
 They have given something to the people of Saffron Walden, and supported us – and we saw one comment on Facebook that a couple had made an appointment with these accountants purely on the strength of this sponsorship – so it can be wonderfully mutually beneficial.

-We also work with local organisations on collaborations – we have just planned our first collaboration with Saffron Hall (a screening of Alfred Hitchcock’s Blackmail, with live accompaniment from the BBC Symphony Orchestra) and also work with the Arts Trust, Words in Walden, the Maze Festival and many more.
+We also work with local organisations on collaborations – such as Saffron Arts Trust, Words in Walden, the Maze Festival and many more.

 Supporting Local Organisations